15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

 🔴 Named for the brown water that regularly appears

 Surfers here regularly report sinus infections and staph boils.
 The nickname should be your warning.
+If locals named a break after its contamination, that tells you everything you need to know.

 7. Kuliouou Stream – CHRONIC FAILURE